 wget https://golang.org/dl/go1.20.2.linux-amd64.tar.gz

-Remember this is just an example command, remember to get the latest link as this will be outdated in time.
+Note: This is just an example command.
+Remember to get the latest link, as this will eventually become outdated.

 Extract the downloaded package using the tar command: